310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_1.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_9j66febf13azovw2.webp?timestamp=1727971099362 %}

 {% bubble Tetora smileexplain %}
 Ah, right!
-There’s apparently a fair for overseas ingredients at a building near the station.
+There’s apparently an overseas ingredients fair at a building near the station.

 Aniki told me ‘bout it when I met him at the dorms.[^1] I’m pretty interested, so I’m plannin’ to take a look before I head back to the dorms.
 {% endbubble %}